looqbox/looqbox-frontend-challenge/README.md

 **React Hook Form** was chosen, due to ease of use and performance gain during form handling.

 **Vitest** offers a very significant performance impact in comparison to Jest, while maintaining a very similar API.

+**pnpm** is a fast and stable package manager, reusing packages efficiently across several projects.

 Ps.: **GraphQL**, even though it has beta support by the API and facilitates typing, was not implemented due to currently lacking experience with such.